-We use the same simulation algorithm as in our previous work [1], which is an extended version of the original algorithm proposed by Bergmüller et al. [7].
-It simulates hot and stuck pixel defects.
+Our aim is to investigate solely the role image sensor ageing related effects play within the biometric template ageing effect and thus its impact on the recognition performance, disregarding additional effects like capturing conditions and subject ageing.
+Therefore we simulate the pixel defects.
+Although some researchers [9, 6] never found a true stuck pixel, we include it in our simulations.
+We use the same simulation algorithm as in [1], which is an extended version of the original algorithm proposed by Bergmüller et al. [7].
 The algorithm takes an (unaged) image sequence as input and outputs several aged versions of this image sequence.
 At first it calculates the defect matrices C and D according to the pixel model.
 These are then applied to the input images to generate the aged versions.
 Actually the incident illumination I should be used according to our pixel model.
 Since it is not known, the sensor ageing related hot and stuck pixels are directly added to the unaged images, i.e. an offset d is added to a pixel's value for hot pixels and its value is replaced by c for stuck pixels.
-The defect matrices C and D are calculated recursively to comply with the once defective - always defective principle.
+C and D are calculated recursively to comply with the once defective - always defective principle.